vsirotin/RPSE/README.md

 Description of important concepts of RPSE can be found in this paper: [https://arxiv.org/abs/1810.01904](https://arxiv.org/abs/1810.01904).

 This project has recently started.
 It will be built continuously.

+Documents in this project are distributed in directories depending on their language.